 Additionally, it stated that businesses should reject the idea that the work of citizen developers is easy and non-critical.
 Most citizen developers actively work on developing new features, user interfaces, and algorithms.

-Gartner defines hyper-automation as a business-driven, focused approach that businesses need to identify, enhance, and automate their enterprise processes rapidly.
+Gartner defines hyper-automation as a business-driven, focused approach that businesses need to rapidly identify, enhance, and automate their enterprise processes.
 Because hyperautomation has so much potential and entails many possibilities, relying solely on traditional coders and IT teams will never produce the desired results.
 Enterprises have quickly realized this and have been proactively training more employees to become citizen developers.

 Organizations are no more holding themselves back from realizing enterprise-wide process management and workflow automation.
 As most of them are adopting a hybrid workforce model, it becomes imperative to encourage non-technical employees toward citizen development and reduce the burden of IT teams already stressed out with simple troubleshooting.